Update from the Hilltop in Palitana

 Profile

-Temple Pavilions - Palitana, India
+Temple Pavilions - Palitana

 Xylotek are collaborating with Arup, SJK Architects and Expedition Engineers to design, fabricate and install two canopies in the temples for the Jain community.
 The Glulam and CLT pavilions will be installed at the foothill and hilltop sites of the Palitana Temples in Gudjarat, India.